MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 FROM cities;
 ```

-For LAG/LEAD with an offset of 1, the sum function will just remember the previous value if it exists, and None if it does not.
+For LAG/LEAD with an offset of 1, the sum function will just remember the previous value if it exists, and `None` if it does not.
 (And we can have a similar one for LEAD.)
 This has the following properties:

 - It's associative.
 - It's not commutative, but that isn't a problem for Prefix Sum.
-- The zero element is None.
-Note: prefix sum sometimes sums in the zero element not just at the beginning, but randomly in the middle of an addition chain.
-E.g., when having *a, b, c* in the prefix then we might expect simply *a+b+c* or maybe *z+a+b+c* to be the prefix sum, but actually DD's Prefix Sum implementation might give us something like *z+a+b+z+c+z*.
+- The zero element is `None`. (`None` should be replaced by any `Some` value, and `Some` values should never be replaced by `None`.)

 I built [a small prototype outside Materialize](https://github.com/ggevay/window-funcs), where I verified that the output values are correct, and that output is quickly updated for small input changes.